qbicsoftware/metastats-cli/doc/Openbis_Projectstructure.md

 ```

 ### Q_EXPERIMENTAL_DESIGN
-Contains the samples of **Q_BIOLOGICAL_ENTITY** and separates the different entities from which samples were taken e.g organisms.
+Contains the samples of **Q_BIOLOGICAL_ENTITY** and separates the different entities(e.g. organisms) from which the samples were collected.

 ### Q_SAMPLE_EXTRACTION
 Contains the samples of **Q_BIOLOGICAL_SAMPLE** and separates the different extraction types e.g different cells.